Spencer Sommers

 Attraction and Retention

 South Dakota’s future depends on our ability to keep and attract the next generation.
-That means expanding affordable and attainable housing, strengthening quality-of-life amenities, and supporting strong education and training opportunities.
-Young people should be able to build their careers, start families, and open businesses right here at home.
-Personal freedom includes the freedom to build your life and your business in your hometown, and that is impossible without opportunity.
-My focus is on making District 3 a place where people want to stay and where new families and businesses want to put down roots.
+Personal freedom includes the freedom to build your life and your business in your hometown; but that is impossible without opportunity.
+I will focus on:

-• Using the budget as a tool for strategic investment that compounds and grows, not a finite resource to be divided annually.
+• Using the budget as a tool for strategic investment that compounds and grows, not for political distractions.

-With careful planning and disciplined decision-making, we can build a stronger economy, protect personal freedoms, and make South Dakota an even better place to live; now and for the future.
+With planning and disciplined decision-making, we can protect personal freedoms, build a stronger economy, and keep South Dakota a place where families and businesses are free to thrive.

 GET INVOLVED